 When you join our plan, you must choose a plan provider to be your Primary Care Physician (PCP).
-A PCP is your partner in health, providing or coordinating your care.
-Your PCP is a health care professional who meets state requirements and is trained to give you basic
+Your PCP will be a licensed health care professional who will be your partner in

-Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+Your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+You will see your PCP first for most of your routine health care needs.
 Your PCP will also arrange or coordinate the rest of the covered services you get as a member of our plan, including but not limited to:

 - X-rays

 - Laboratory tests

 - Therapies

 - Care from a specialist

 - Hospital admissions, and

 - Follow-up care

-"Coordinating" your services includes checking or consulting with other plan providers about your care and how it is going.
+Coordinating your services includes checking or consulting with other plan providers about your care and how it is going.
 If you need certain types of covered services or supplies, you must get written approval in advance from your PCP (such as giving you a referral to see a specialist).

-• In some cases, your PCP, or a specialist, or other provider you're seeing, will need to obtain prior authorization (prior approval) from us for certain types of covered services and items.
+In some cases, your PCP, or a specialist, or other provider you're seeing, will need to obtain prior authorization (prior approval) from us for certain types of covered services and items.
 See Chapter 4 of this booklet for services and items that require prior authorization.